Chemical Reaction Engineering

 The nickel-based catalysts used in hydroprocessing is often susceptible to sulfur poisoning.
 However, certain conditioning processes involving controlled exposure to sulfur compounds can rearrange the surface structure, enhancing the catalyst’s activity or selectivity over time.

-Amount of sintering is usually measured in terms of active surface area of the catalyst S_a
+Amount of sintering is usually measured in terms of active surface area of the catalyst Sa

 Loss of catalytic activity due to a loss of active surface area